milyas122/Ride-Hailing-Service/README.md

 serverless deploy
 ```

-## Once successfully deploy its time to test APIs, so follow below steps to achive this
+## After successful deployment its time to test APIs, so follow below steps to achive this

 1. Use this link to get APIs collection.
    https://www.getpostman.com/collections/853aa642ec5ec96cfdc8